xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 Clone the project locally on the development machine:

+With the GitHub web interface:

-- select the GitHub project
+- open the forked project
 - select the **Code** tab
 - click the **Clone or download** button
 - click Open with GitHub Desktop; save to a folder like